JimmyThompson/jimmythompson.co.uk/_posts/2017-12-24-stop-friends-and-family-releases.md

 ## Why do I need to find my early adopters?

-Pleasing your early adopters is how you enter your market and gain customers.
+Pleasing your early adopters is how you enter your market and gain traction.
 At the beginning of your startup journey, you should be finding a group of people poorly served by your competitors, and collaborating with them to build something they can use.